Code that

 Absolute Control.

 GemCode is designed to fail-closed: reads are safe by default, and mutations are rigidly gated.
 Shell execution is allowlisted, and file writes require explicit approval via --yes or terminal HITL (Human-in-the-Loop) prompts.
+Switch to Super Mode when you want zero interruptions.
+Use